Measurements of top-quark pair spin correlations in the $e\mu$ channel at $\sqrt{s} = 13$ TeV using $pp$ collisions in the ATLAS detector: SUSY interpretation

 SUSY production for a given $m_{\tilde{t}_{1}},m_{\tilde{\chi}^{0}_{1}}$ is considered to be excluded when the observed limit is below the expected SUSY cross-section, the theoretical uncertainty on which is 15\% (from PDF and scale uncertainties~\cite{Borschensky:2014cia}).
-For a neutralino mass $m_{\tilde{\chi}^{0}_{1}} = 0.5$~GeV, Figure~\ref{fig:susy_dphi_1d_excl} shows the observed and expected limit, where top squarks with a mass between $170 (170)$~GeV and $230 (213)$~GeV are excluded with respect to the background generator prediction.
+For a neutralino mass $m_{\tilde{\chi}^{0}_{1}} = 0.5$~GeV, Figure~\ref{fig:susy_dphi_1d_excl} shows the observed (expected) limit, where top squarks with a mass between $170~(170)$~GeV and $230~(213)$~GeV are excluded with respect to the background generator prediction.
 Figure~\ref{fig:susy_dphi_2d_excl} shows the observed (expected) limit as functions of both $m_{\tilde{\chi}^{0}_{1}}$ and $m_{\tilde{t}_{1}}$ assuming the expected SUSY cross-sections.
-Observed (expected) limits are set on top squarks with masses between $170 (170)$~GeV and $230 (217)$~GeV for different values of $m_{\tilde{\chi}^{0}_{1}}$, and stop production with neutralinos with masses below $62 (42)$~GeV is excluded for different values of $m_{\tilde{t}_{1}}$.
+Observed (expected) limits are set on top squarks with masses between $170~(170)$~GeV and $230~(217)$~GeV for different values of $m_{\tilde{\chi}^{0}_{1}}$, and stop production with neutralinos with masses below $62~(42)$~GeV is excluded for different values of $m_{\tilde{t}_{1}}$.
+Figure~\ref{fig:susy_dphi_1d_excl} also shows the expected limits derived using only the single-differential distributions of $\Delta\phi$ and $\Delta\eta$.
+The limits on top squark production are dominated by the $\Delta\eta$ observable, and are relatively insensitive to the contribution of the $\Delta\phi$ distribution and its modelling at NLO.

+If the $t\bar{t}$ cross-section normalisation were a free parameter of the fit and not constrained within its theory prediction uncertainty, the expected cross-section limit would increase, giving a lower mass limit of $m_{\tilde{t}_{1}} = 205$~GeV.
+If, on the other hand, the shape information of $\Delta\phi$ and $\Delta\eta$ were not used in the fit, the expected cross-section limit would increase, giving a lower mass limit of just below $m_{\tilde{t}_{1}} = 170$~GeV.
+This shows that the shape information drives the limit, in contrast with the same study performed at 8 TeV~\cite{TOPQ-2014-07}.